ElektraInitiative/libelektra/doc/tutorials/elektra-merge-integration.md

 This guide explains how to use ucf's new `--three-way-merge-command` functionality in conjunction with Elektra in order to ultilize Elektra's powerful tools in order to allow automatic three-way merges of your package's configuration during upgrades in a way that is more reliable than a diff3 merge.
-This guide assumes that you are fimilar with ucf already and are just trying to impliment the `--three-way-merge-command` option using Elektra.
+This guide assumes that you are familiar with ucf already and are just trying to implement the `--three-way-merge-command` option using Elektra.

 ## The New Option ##

-The addition of the `--there-way-merge-command` option was a part of my Google Summer of Code Project.
+The addition of the `--three-way-merge-command` option was a part of my Google Summer of Code Project.
 This option takes the form:
 	--three-way-merge-command command  <New File> <Destination>